Serving Greater Calgary, Medicine Hat, Airdrie, Lethbridge, Didsbury1-833-436-1098

 At Doug Lacey's Basement Systems, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout Alberta.
 We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-Our service area includes Calgary, Chestermere, Cochrane, and nearby areas such as Cochrane, Okotoks, Brooks, High River, Chestermere, Airdrie,.
+Our service area includes Calgary, Lethbridge, Medicine Hat, and nearby areas such as Okotoks, Airdrie, Chestermere, Cochrane, High River, Strathmore, Brooks.

 HVAC (Heating, Venting, and Air Conditioning) systems may be installed beneath the floor slab.
 Over time, the ductwork can leak air, which can dry out the soil.